 Additionally, we have begun the process of documenting our internal control procedures to satisfy the requirements of Section 404, which requires annual management assessments of the effectiveness of our internal controls over financial reporting.
 Our independent registered public accounting firm will not be required to formally attest to the effectiveness of our internal control over financial reporting until the later of the year following our first annual report required to be filed with the SEC, or the date we are no longer an emerging growth company under the JOBS Act.
 Because we do not currently have comprehensive documentation of our internal controls and have not yet tested our internal controls in accordance with Section 404, we cannot conclude in accordance with Section 404 that we do not have a material weakness in our internal controls or a combination of significant deficiencies that could result in the conclusion that we have a material weakness in our internal controls.
 As a public entity, we will be required to complete our initial assessment in a timely manner.
-If we are not able to implement the requirements of Section 404 in a timely manner or with adequate compliance, our operations, financial reporting or financial results could be adversely affected.
-Matters impacting our internal controls may cause us to be unable to report our financial information on a timely basis and thereby subject us to adverse regulatory consequences, including sanctions by the SEC or violations of applicable stock exchange listing rules, and result in a breach of the covenants under the agreements governing any of our financing arrangements.
-There could also be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our financial statements.
-Confidence in the reliability of our financial reporting.
-This could materially adversely affect us and lead to a decline in the value of our common stock.
+If we are not able to implement the requirements of Section 404 in a timely manner or with adequate compliance, our poerations, financial reporting or financial results could be adversely affected.
+Matters impacting our internal controls may cause us to be unable to report our financial information on a timely basis and thereby subject us to adverse regulatory consequences, including sanctions by the SEC or violations of applicable stock exchange listing rules, and result in a breach of the covenants under the agreements governing any of our financial statements.
+Confidence in the reliability of our financial markets due to a loss of investor confidence in us and the reliability of our financial statements.
+Confidence in the reliability of our financial report a material weakness in our internal controls over financial statements.
+Confidence in the aveat completed a Qualified IPO.